 Parties form and run governments.
 The big decisions are taken by political executive that comes from political parties.
 Parties recruit leaders train them and then make them ministers to run the government in the way party wants.

 Parties provide people access to government machinery and welfare schemes implemented by governments.
-For an ordinary citizen it is easy to approach a local party leader than government officer.
+For an ordinary citizen, it is easy to approach a local party leader than government officials.
 That is why they feel close to parties even when they do not fully trust them.
 Parties have to be responsive to people’s needs and demands.
-Otherwise people can reject those parties in the next elections.
+Otherwise, people can reject those parties in the next elections.

 How Many Parties Should We Have?

-In some countries only one party is allowed to control and run government.
-These are called one-party system.
+In some countries, only one party is allowed to control and run the government.
+These are called a one-party system.

-In China only the Communist party is allowed to rule.
-Although, legally speaking, people are free to form political parties, it does not happen because the electoral system does not permit free competition for power.
-We cannot consider one party system as a good option.
-Any democratic system must allow at least two parties to compete in elections and provide a fair change for the competing parties to come to power.
+In China, only the Communist party is allowed to rule.
+Although legally speaking, people are free to form political parties, it does not happen because the electoral system does not permit free competition for power.
+We cannot consider one-party system as a good option.
+Any democratic system must allow at least two parties to compete in elections and provide a fair chance for the competing parties to come to power.

 In some countries power usually changes between two main parties.
 Several other parties may exist, contest elections and win a few seats in the national legislatures.
-But only the two main parties have a serious chance of winning majority of seats to form government.
-Such a party system is called two-party system.
-United Kingdom are examples of two-party system.
+But only the two main parties have a serious chance of winning a majority of seats to form a government.
+Such a party system is called a two-party system.
+The United Kingdom is an example of the two-party system.

-If several parties compete for power, and more than two parties have a reasonable chance of coming to power either on their own strength or in alliance with other, we call it a multiparty system.
-Thus in India, we have multi-party system.
-In this system, the governments is formed by various parties coming together in a coalition.
-When several parties in a multiparty system join hands the purpose of contesting elections and winning power, it is called an alliance or a front.
-For example; in India there were three such major alliance in 2004 parliamentary elections ; the National Democratic Alliance, the United Progressive Alliance and the left Front.
+If several parties compete for power, and more than two parties have a reasonable chance of coming to power either on their own strength or in alliance with others, we call it a multiparty system.
+Thus in India, we have a multi-party system.
+In this system, the government is formed by various parties coming together in a coalition.
+When several parties in a multiparty system join hands for the purpose of contesting elections and winning power, it is called an alliance or a front.
+For example; in India, there were three such major alliances in the 2004 parliamentary elections; the National Democratic Alliance, the United Progressive Alliance, and the left Front.
 The multi-party system often appears very messy and leads to political instability.
 At the same time, this system allows a variety of interests and opinions to enjoy political representation.